USPS Shipping Options: What They Mean to Your Jewelry Business

 Sometimes the delivery of Priority Mail may not be fast enough.

 If your shipment needs to be expedited, using Priority Mail Express might be a better option.
-It includes some of the same features of Priority Mail, but it can reach the intended destination on an overnight basis — even delivering on Sundays.
+It includes some of the same features of Priority Mail, but it can reach the intended destination on an overnight basis — sometimes even delivering on Sundays, though extra fees may apply.

 Image Courtesy: USPS